Finding Work after your Degree

 Many companies in Baden-Württemberg that conduct business at a global level are continually looking for well-qualified foreign professionals, assuming you fulfill the requirements for permanent residency, have the requisite work permit and have sufficient command of the German language to be able to work in a mostly German-dominated environment.

-The following websites provide a good overview of the labor market and vacancies in Baden-Württemberg:
+The following website provide a good overview of the labor market and vacancies in Baden-Württemberg:

 During a transitional period - let's say between graduating and taking up a new position - the local employment agency (Agentur für Arbeit) can also provide advice and assistance.
 It also has information about appropriate vacancies and may, subject to individual entitlement, be able to provide you with financial support during a period of unemployment.